KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Vintage uniforms...
 Southwest campus walls are covered in what must be thousands of pictures and momentos.

 ![](southwest-headquarters-tour-2026/pilot-uniform-shop.jpg)
-The pilot uniform shop... sadly, we did learn that only 6% of Southwest pilots are women.
+The pilot uniform shop.
+We later learned that sadly only 6% of Southwest pilots are women, which is in line with the industry as a whole.
 Southwest supports the Women in Aviation organization and would love to change that.

 ![](southwest-headquarters-tour-2026/plane-training.jpg)